harshaonhub28/cmd-dict/README.md

 ./dict - prints word of the day and all details of that word

 ./dict play - Game, where a hint about the word is given and the word has to be guessed

+P.S. - Make sure the dict file in the repo has executable permission To make it executable - chmod +x ./dict